richtaur/richtaur.github.io/src/post/spelunky-2-items.md

 ## Tier 3

-These items certainly have their uses, but can be dangerous or otherwise worthy of skipping.
+These items certainly have their uses, but can be dangerous or otherwise worthy of skipping (especially if they can't be found along your preferred path through the game).

 ### Parachute